earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 ## [1] "https://data.colorado.gov/resource/tv8u-hswn.json?county=Boulder&$where=age between 20 and 40&$select=year,age,femalepopulation"
 ```

-After we've created the URL, we can get the data.
+After you've created the URL, you can get the data.
 There are a few ways to access
 the data however the most direct way is to

-1. Use `encodeURL()` to replace spaces in our url with the asii value for space `%20`
+1. Use `encodeURL()` to replace spaces in your url with the asii value for space `%20`
 1. Use the `fromJSON()` function in the rjson package to import that data into a data.frame object.

 Let's give it a try.
-First, we encode the URL to replace all spaces with the ascii
+First, you encode the URL to replace all spaces with the ascii
 value for a space which is `%20`.